Sector Breakdown

 Away From Tech

 Such a parabolic rally, led by mega-cap stocks, can have a distorting effect on the broader market.
-Analysts from the likes of Goldman Sachs and JP Morgan have already warned about the 'FAAMG' effect several times this year.
+Analysts from the likes of Goldman Sachs and JPMorgan have already warned about the 'FAAMG' effect several times this year.

-So while the S&P500 (SPY) still fits nicely into its channel, and looks 'toppy' at the upper trend-line, we must also pay attention to what the other sectors may tell us.
+So while the S&P 500 (SPY) still fits nicely into its channel, and looks 'toppy' at the upper trend-line, we must also pay attention to what the other sectors may tell us.

 It's actually quite striking how a simple trend channel has been respected in every SPDR sector during this bull market.
 Many of them also show very clear trend sequences, as defined by Elliott Wave.

-Knowing the position of each sector in its long term trend can help us find opportunities, and help form a view of the broader market.
+Knowing the position of each sector in its long-term trend can help us find opportunities, and help form a view of the broader market.
 So without further ado, let's check on the charts.

 Industrials (XLI)